Section 1031 is like Free Money from the IRS.

 For purposes of illustration, and so that we can track what happens to the $50,000 that you don’t send to the IRS, let’s assume that you buy two Replacement Properties with your net sales proceeds instead of just one, which is allowed under Section 1031.

-This is money you would not have had available if you had sent the check to the IRS.
+This is money that would not be available to you if you had sent the check to the IRS.
 At this point it has become “Free Money Times Four.”

 Now, let’s look at the results of the $50,000 investment.
 Even if you only hold it for ten years, the results are amazing.